 5. Disparagement or Harassment

-- Inappropriately discussing colleagues, customers, suppliers or other stakeholders or competitors with colleagues or individuals outside the company on discussion boards, in chat rooms or through blogs.
-Blogs are a principal culprit – such as with Open Diary – where an employee’s personal musings about his or her life turn to frustration about work.
-Even an employee’s comments that are poorly worded or misunderstood can cause harm.
+- Inappropriately discussing colleagues, customers, suppliers or other stakeholders or competitors with colleagues or individuals outside the company on discussion boards, in chat rooms or through blogs or photo-sharing sites.

 - Developing or compiling and then displaying an audio stream or video – intended to be humorous – but that makes fun of the employee’s industry, profession or company.

 - Posting or discussing others or displaying certain social media at work that can lead to claims of harassment.

 Conflicts of interest can take many forms and can cross with other forms of misconduct, from use of company resources, use of one’s work position and other personal interests that conflict with one’s duty to the company.

 - Blogging or maintaining a website favorable to or critical of or posting information about an industry, company or related issues without disclosing one’s employment with an interested company.
 This also may be true for family members of someone who works for an interested company, or even former employees.